-- include an introduction explaining why irrigation was so important in ancient Egypt - include a main body, broken into sections (with subheadings) that describe each main type of ancient Egyptian irrigation technology (for example, 'Canals', 'Shadufs' and 'Waterwheels') - explain within each section when this particular type of irrigation technology was invented and how it worked.
+- include an introduction explaining why irrigation was so important in ancient Egypt - explain within each section when this particular type of irrigation technology was invented and how it worked.
 Include diagrams if you wish.

-8.4 Key groups in Egyptian society
+10.4 Key groups in Egyptian society